joachimBurket/joachimBurket.github.io/_cheatsheets/scala.md

 #### Currying :chicken:

-* Convertir une fonction a plusieurs args en une **chaîne de fonctions à 1 seul arg**
-  * transform an n-ary function into n unary functions (arity = nb of arg of a fct)
+* Transform an n-ary function into a chain of n unary functions (arity = nb of arg of a fct)

 ```scala
 // Currying and partial applications example